thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

    The debug starts with the selected configuration.

 The debugger loads the application program and executes the startup code.
-When program execution stops (by default at `main`), the source code opens at the next executable statement which is marked with a yellow arrow in the editor:
+When program execution stops (by default at `main`), the source code opens at the next executable statement, which is marked with a yellow arrow in the editor:

 ![Execution stopped at main](https://github.com/Open-CMSIS-Pack/vscode-cmsis-debugger/raw/main/images/stop-at-main.png)